elunico/tecoradors/README.md

 [Find the pypi package here](https://pypi.org/project/tecoradors-elunico/)

-Named based on my name which starts with a T. You can find more information reading the docstrings of the functions
+Named based on my name which starts with a T. You can find more information reading the docstrings of the functions.

+**Information on how to use these decorators can be found in their docstring** Using `help(tecorador)` is a good way to learn about them.
+You can also read their docs on Github

 ### Decorators are